OysterKing/Final-Year-Project/README.md

 14/01/16:
 Had to clone the project again do to a corrupt file, some changes to files may be undocumented.
 Added a small change to the NetReader class to correctly create the links between the hosts and switches.

+15/01/16:
+Linked the python scripts together so that now pcapReader and Translator are called from NetInitialiser after the mininet session has finished.
+Command line arguments are used to pass parameters to these classes.